petermchale/trfermikit/README.md

 the repeat unit is smaller than 6bps, known in the community as Short Tandem Repeats
 (STRs),
-we designed trfermikit to pick up SVs that trfermikit missed in tandem repeats with repeat units larger than 6bps, known as
+we designed trfermikit to pick up SVs that manta missed in tandem repeats with repeat units larger than 6bps, known as
 Variable Number Tandem Repeats (VNTRs).